-Greens aeration is a necessary cultural practice for many golf courses.
-It is the most important practice that a superintendent can perform to remove thatch if it is deeper than desired.
-It is an invasive practice that disrupts the normally smooth surface of the putting green, which disappoints most golfers.
+For many golf courses, greens aeration is a necessary cultural practice.
+It is the most important practice that a superintendent can perform to remove thatch if it is deeper than desired, but it is an invasive practice that disrupts the normally smooth surface of the putting green, which disappoints most golfers.

-There are ways to decrease the recovery time of a green post-aeration.
+There are ways to decrease the recovery time of a green post-aeration, however.
 These include nutritional inputs, moisture management, the use of growth regulators, and even the timing of the aeration process.
 Let’s look at each of these in depth.

 The timing of the aeration process can greatly affect the speed of recovery, but it is also the most difficult factor for many superintendents to adjust.
-The timing is more often set by the schedule of upcoming golf events that need to be completed before aeration can occur.
-However, if the aeration can be performed when the turf is actively growing, it will recover much faster than waiting until later in the fall, when the growth has slowed.
-Typically, a green aerated in mid-August can be fully recovered in seven to 10 days.
-An October aeration has a great chance of not fully recovering until the next growing season.
+Timing is typically dependent on the schedule of upcoming golf events that need to be completed before aeration can occur.
+However, if aeration can be performed when the turf is actively growing, it will recover much faster than waiting until later in the fall, when the growth has slowed.
+Typically, a green aerated in mid-August can fully recover in seven to 10 days.
+Comparatively, an October aeration has a great chance of not fully recovering until the next growing season.

 Growth regulators can adversely affect the speed of recovery.
-If growth is inhibited, the time needed to recover from injury will be lengthened unless the regulator chosen slows the growth of grasses at different rates.
+If growth is inhibited, the time needed to recover from injury will be lengthened unless the chosen regulator slows the growth of grasses at different rates.
 Many regulators slow the growth of many or all types of grasses.
-Cutless MEC, from the SePRO Corporation, will lend the competitive growth advantage to bentgrass rather than Poa annua.
+Cutless MEC, from the SePRO Corporation, will lend a competitive growth advantage to bentgrass instead of Poa annua.
 An application of Cutless five to seven days prior to aerating will inhibit the growth of Poa annua to nearly zero, but will allow the bentgrass to grow laterally.
-This will help to ensure that nearly all of the holes will be filled with bentgrass.
+This will help ensure that nearly all of the holes will be filled with bentgrass.

 Moisture management following an aeration event is critical for the recovery of the putting surface.
 Maintaining consistent moisture levels is important in the first days following aeration to avoid desiccation of the perimeter of each hole.
-Wetting agents, such as Hydro-Pak Percolate, will help to maintain adequate moisture levels in greens throughout the growing season, and are important to keep in the program until after aeration is complete.
+Wetting agents, such as Hydro-Pak Percolate, will help to maintain adequate moisture levels in greens throughout the growing season and should remain in the program until after aeration is complete.

-2. Foliar-Pak Grow-In: Apply at 6 fluid ounces per thousand square feet
+- Foliar-Pak Grow-In: Apply at six fluid ounces per thousand square feet

-4. Foliar-Pak Colonise Bio: Apply at 1.5 to 3 fluid ounces per thousand square feet
+- Foliar-Pak Colonise Bio: Apply at 1.5 to three fluid ounces per thousand square feet

 Apply three days prior to aeration and again seven days after aeration.